material-motion/material-motion/specifications/runtime_plugins.md

 The receivers of this event should be allowed to set a new "shadow" instance of the target.
 The shadow instance will be provided to the Actors.

-This event enables the "view duplication" plugin.
+This event enables "view duplication".